-In Malaysia, to contain the spread of COVID-19, the Government imposed movement control measures but allowing industries providing essential services including the palm oil industry to operate provided they employ risk mitigation measures.
+The unprecedented COVID-19 pandemic has severely impacted the global economy.
+In Malaysia, to contain the spread of COVID-19, the Government imposed movement control measures but allowed industries providing essential services including the oil palm industry to operate provided they employ risk mitigation measures.